Rohit-554/statsHunter/README.md

 7. **Community Hub:** Connect with other Valorant enthusiasts, share your gameplay highlights, and discuss strategies in a dedicated community section.

-## Why statsHunter?
+## Why StatsHunter?

-statsHunter is more than just an app; it's a gateway to the vibrant and competitive world of Valorant.
+StatsHunter is more than just an app; it's a gateway to the vibrant and competitive world of Valorant.
 Whether you're a casual gamer or a seasoned pro, this app will empower you with knowledge, tools, and a sense of community.
-Unleash your full potential in Valorant with statsHunter by your side.
+Unleash your full potential in Valorant with StatsHunter by your side.

+## Tech Stack

+- **Kotlin:** Our primary programming language for Android app development.
+- **Android Studio:** The integrated development environment (IDE) for Android app development.
+- **XML:** Used for defining UI layouts and resources.
+- **Dependency Injection:** Employed for efficient management of app dependencies.
+- **MVVM (Model-View-ViewModel):** Architecture pattern for separating UI from business logic.
+- **Clean Architecture:** A software design philosophy that promotes separation of concerns and maintainability.

+## API Integration

+All data for this app is fetched from the Valorant API available at [dash.valorant-api.com](https://dash.valorant-api.com/).
+We aim to provide up-to-date information for Valorant enthusiasts.

+## Pending Tasks

+1. **UI Designs:** The integration with the UI part is currently in progress.
+We are working on creating captivating and user-friendly UI designs that match the vision of the project.

 ## For Developers & Contributors

-Everyone is welcome to contribute to the project your single line of code can help many Read the [contribution.md](https://github.com/Rohit-554/statsHunter/blob/master/contribution.md) page for more details
+Everyone is welcome to contribute to the project.
+Your single line of code can help many.
+Read the [contribution.md](https://github.com/Rohit-554/statsHunter/blob/master/contribution.md) page for more details.

-## For Designers and writers
+## For Designers and Writers

-If you are a UX/UI or a writer you can still contribute to this project and you have a great project to showcase checkout designerContributer.md
+If you are a UX/UI designer or a writer, you can still contribute to this project and showcase your skills.
+Check out [creativeContributions.md](https://github.com/Rohit-554/statsHunter/blob/master/Creativecontributions.md) for more information.

+## Join Discord
+Join [Discord](https://discord.gg/jZvBsBfD4) for more information <br>

 ## Coming Soon to Your Device

 Stay tuned as we work tirelessly to bring you the most comprehensive and user-friendly Valorant companion app.
-Elevate your gameplay, connect with the community, and become a true statsHunter.
+Elevate your gameplay, connect with the community, and become a true StatsHunter.

+## COPYRIGHT DISCLAIMER

+**Disclaimer:** All images, logos, and APIs used in this project belong to Valorant and its respective owners.
+This project is created by fans and is intended for non-commercial, educational, and entertainment purposes only.

+The use of Valorant's intellectual property in this project is not intended to infringe upon any copyrights or trademarks.
+Any use of Valorant's assets is done with respect to the intellectual property rights of Riot Games, Inc.

+Valorant is a registered trademark of Riot Games, Inc. The project creators do not claim ownership of any Valorant-related intellectual property.

+This project is not officially endorsed or affiliated with Riot Games, Inc., or Valorant in any way.

+For more information about Valorant and its intellectual property rights, please refer to Riot Games' official website and terms of use.

+Thank you for understanding and respecting the rights of Valorant's creators and intellectual property owners.